AnushSomasundaram/Anush_Python_projects/README.md

 # Anush_Python_projects
-This is the practice code from the Python from easy steps book by Mike Mcgrath Well thats it.!!
+This is the practise/practice(confused by spelling) code from the Python from easy steps book by Mike Mcgrath Well thats it.!!